 Every organization has data, and some of that data is more sensitive than others.
 Sensitive data can include personally identifiable information (PII) that can impact user privacy.
 Sensitive data also includes payment and financial information that could lead to identity theft and fraud if the data is lost or stolen and winds up in the wrong hands.
 Other critical sources of data include intellectual property (IP) and trade secrets.

 DLP technology provides a mechanism to help protect against sensitive data loss—and thus could also be something of a mitigating factor when dealing with compliance agencies in the wake of a data breach.
-As such, DLP has become a top IT spending priority.
+As such, DLP has become a top IT spending priority in many organizations.

 There are a number of key capabilities that the top DLP products and services support.

 - Cloud: The DLP market, much like the broader IT market, has been shaped in recent years by the rise of the cloud.
 No longer is enterprise data confined to on-premises deployment.
 DLP solutions therefore must monitor sensitive data in the cloud.